-I still highly recommend the pressure cooker method because it tastes the best cooking it this way!
+I still highly recommend the pressure cooker method because pressure cooking creates the most flavorful chicken ramen broth.

-We have been eating this non stop because we love it so much.
+We have been making and enjoying Instant Pot Chicken Ramen non-stop because we love it so much.
 It is the comfort food you need this Fall/winter!

 Give it a try!
 You won’t regret it!